3keston/clipper/README.md

    - Visit [Ollama's website](https://ollama.com/) and follow the instructions to install Ollama.
    - Pull the required model:
      ```sh
-     ollama pull llava-phi3 # or other vision models like llava-llama3 and update the config.py
+     ollama pull llava-phi3 # or another vision model like llava-llama3, then update the config.py
      ```

 ## Usage